kopia/kopia/site/content/docs/Getting started/_index.md

     .kopiaignore                   (defined for this target)
 ```

 We can define the policy for a particular directory, by using `kopia policy set` command.
-For example to ignore two directories we can use:
+For example, to ignore two directories, we can use:

 ```
 $ kopia policy set --add-ignore public/ --add-ignore node_modules/ .